Fire by Shankar

 Against 28 million bottles of semi-sweet, a telecom CEO set up Italian equipment in an Abkhazian village and won five international medals.

-Founded as tanks rolled through Georgia in 2008, Chateau Abkhaz turned permanent Western market closure into a Russian retail moat—zero tariff, estate grapes, 30+ SKUs.
+Founded as tanks rolled through Georgia, Chateau Abkhaz turned Western market closure into a Russian retail moat—estate grapes, 30+ labels.

 Twenty-six products became three.
 Staff fell from eleven to seven.
 The pruning produced one of two Mongolian cosmetics with EU registration.